Democrats reach drug price deal, Biden upbeat on Manchin

 While repeal of the so-called SALT deduction cap is a priority for several northeastern state lawmakers, progressives want to prevent the super-wealthy from benefiting.
 Under an emerging plan, the cap would be repealed from 2021 to 2025, but reinstated from 2027 to 2031, according to a person who requested anonymity to discuss the private talks.

-Despite efforts to drive momentum, Manchin interjected fresh uncertainty Monday by publicly wavering again over whether or not he would support the party’s ambitious effort.

-The conservative West Virginia Democrat has been an unreliable partner for Biden’s big vision, raising questions and concerns about the president’s plans expand health care, child care and other social services and tackle climate change.
+Manchin has been an unreliable partner for Biden’s big vision, raising concerns about the president’s plans expand health care, child care and other social services and tackle climate change.

-A group of House Democrats huddled with Manchin privately Tuesday at the Senate.
-Manchin’s outlook angered some lawmakers who have tired of his protests but energized others, particularly progressives, to speed up the vote.
+A group of House Democrats huddled with the West Virginia senator privately Tuesday at the Senate.
 He showed no signs of relenting Tuesday, despite widespread criticism over the power of a single senator to hold up the party’s signature domestic priority.

 “It’s going to be a while,” Manchin said in brief comments Tuesday at the Capitol.